Pre-instruction for Pedestrians Interacting Autonomous Vehicles with an eHMI: Effects on Their Psychology and Walking Behavior: DISCUSSION

-Table~\ref{Tab:mean_std_speed} illustrates that the mean of the walking speeds of the participants in \textit{MV} is the lowest before the car stops.
+Table~\ref{Tab:mean_std_speed} shows that the mean of the walking speeds of the participants in \textit{MV} was the lowest before the car stops.
 Furthermore, the figure indicates that it was the highest for most of the time after the car stopped at 0.6~[s] to 3.0~[s].
-Specifically, the mean of the walking speeds in \textit{MV} was significantly higher than that in \textit{AV w/ eHMI after PI} from 0.8~[s] to 1.6~[s] (see Tabel~\ref{Tab:post-hoc}).
+Specifically, the mean of the walking speeds in \textit{MV} was significantly higher than that in \textit{AV w/ eHMI after PI} from 0.8~[s] to 1.6~[s] (see Table~\ref{Tab:post-hoc}).
 Two reasons were considered for the above differences.

-First, the interpretation could be based on Japanese culture, given that all the participants are Japanese and do not like to burden other people in general.
+First, the interpretation could be based on Japanese culture, given that all the participants are Japanese and do not like to burden other people, in general.
 Therefore, in the case of manned MV, the participants likely crossed quickly after the dummy driver presented "After you" using the hand gesture to reduce the burden for the dummy driver.
-Conversely, the participants crossed the road slowly \textit{AV w/ eHMI after PI} with a sense of relief (see Fig.~\ref{fig:result_01}) because they fully understood the AV did not move by displaying the message ``UGOKIMASEN'' on the eHMI.
-Furthermore, it can be inferred that the participants crossed slowly without considering their influence on the people around because the AV was a driverless car.
+Conversely, it can be inferred that participants crossed slowly because they didn't have to consider the burden they might impose on others, because the AV was a driverless car.
+Furthermore, the participants crossed the road slowly \textit{AV w/ eHMI after PI} with a higher sense of relief (see Fig.~\ref{fig:result_01}) because they fully understood that the AV did not move by displaying the message ``UGOKIMASEN'' on the eHMI.

 Second, the difference in the meanings of messages sent by the dummy driver and the eHMI.
-Referring to the study~\citet{li2021autonomous}, the message ``After you'' could be classified using the hand gesture of the dummy driver.
+Referring to the study~\citet{li2021autonomous}, the message ``After you'' could be clarified using the hand gesture of the dummy driver.
 Particularly, this suggests that the gesture could facilitate the pedestrians' decision-making.
-Furthermore, the message ``UGOKIMASEN'' indicated the state of the AV (\ie ``AV does not move now''), which can inform the pedestrians and help them understand the situation.
+On the other hand, the message ``UGOKIMASEN'' indicated the state of the AV (\ie ``AV does not move now''), which can inform the pedestrians and help them understand the situation.
 Moreover, this study observed that the suggestion provided by the dummy driver was relatively urgent, while the information provided by the AV was not as urgent as it allowed the participants to make their own decisions.